-“My Boyfriend Moved in With Me and My Kids and Now Says He’s Not Ready to be a Step-dad”
+“My Boyfriend Moved in With Me and My Kids But Isn’t Ready to be a Stepdad”

-A month later I unexpectedly got pregnant and unfortunately miscarried eight weeks later.
-After the miscarriage I found out he was talking to women he doesn’t know on Snapchat.
+A month later I unexpectedly got pregnant and but lost the pregnancy eight weeks later.
+Afterward, I found out my boyfriend was talking to women he doesn’t know on Snapchat.
 I forgave him for a stupid mistake and he’s done everything to prove that I’m more important.
-But since the miscarriage we’ve been going through a rough patch.
+But since then, we’ve been going through a rough patch.
 He isn’t sure being a stepdad is what he wants in life.
 He says he doesn’t want biological children of his own, which I’m fine with; I don’t want any more children either.

 The truth is, he was fine with an IDEA, and when he began living the actual reality of life as a family with three young children, he realized he wasn’t so fine with it.
 I mean, the baseline we’re looking at here — how he felt about the idea wasn’t even great or excited or happy; he was “fine.”
 That was the baseline you started with.
 It’s really not such a big surprise that in three months’ time, he went from being “fine” with an idea to being unhappy with the lived reality.
 It’s not a surprise and it’s not confusing.
 He changed his mind.
 It happens ALL the time.
 People change their minds.
 They particularly change their minds about situations that are much harder than they had any idea they would be – situations like raising three young children.